The Strange World of the Hausdorff Metric Geometry

 IV.
 Two Important Sets

 Definition: Let A be an element of H(Rn) and let r > 0.
-The extension of A by r is the set
+The dilation of A by r is the set

-Informally, we can obtain the extension of the set A by r by stretching A by r units in all directions.
-We will see that extensions are important in creating Hausdorff circles in the next section.
+Informally, we can obtain the dilation of the set A by r by stretching A by r units in all directions.
+We will see that dilations are important in creating Hausdorff circles in the next section.

 Definition: Let A be an element of H(Rn) and let r > 0.
 The r-neighborhood of A is the set